5 Best Free Website Builders 2025: The Definitive List

 I faced a lot of slow loading times when editing, and some steps felt unnecessarily complicated.
 For example, I could edit text directly on the page, but editing an image opened up a separate menu, which was very frustrating.

 Pagecloud’s free plan feels more like a free trial; it’s incomplete, and geared towards pushing you to upgrade to a paid plan.
-For example, it only lets you publish one page.
+For example, it only let me publish one page.
 One-page website builders do exist, but they’re limiting in terms of the type of website you can make.
 Plus, you’ll be capped at 10 blog posts and 1,000 website visitors per month – restrictions that will be problematic for many ecommerce and personal sites.

-That said, Pagecloud’s free plan would be a solid choice for certain types of portfolio websites – such as for a presentation or school project.
+That said, I believe Pagecloud’s free plan would be a solid choice for certain types of portfolio websites – such as for a presentation or school project.
 These types of websites work well with the one-page format and won’t require a high volume of site traffic.

 Upgrade Cost: $20 per month